iterative/dvc.org/content/docs/dvclive/api-reference/live/make_report.md

 # Live.make_report()

-Generates an HTML Report from the logged data.
+Generates a metrics report from the logged data.

 ```py
 def make_report()